 |Number of family members||Funds required|

-Additionally, employers supporting an application under the NL Express Entry Skilled Worker category must meet the employer criteria specified by the NLPNP.
+Minimum Requirements for EmployersEmployers supporting an application under the NL Express Entry Skilled Worker category must meet the employer criteria specified by the NLPNP.

 Points Assessment Grid